NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/import.rst

    an ``.onnx.pb`` formatted file, you should be able to run the inference without needing to dig into anything from the "Frameworks" sections.
 You will, however, need to have completed the steps outlined in our :doc:`../../buildlb` guide.
-   If you intend to build nGraph for :doc:`distributed-training`, you will need to follow instructions on the documentation for :doc:`../../distr/index`.
+   If you intend to build nGraph for distributed-training, you will need to follow instructions on the documentation for :doc:`../../distr/index`.

 To demonstrate functionality, we'll use an already-serialized CIFAR10 model